List of Important Days in September

 • It highlights UN efforts to work on technical co-operation among developed countries.

-• Hindi Divas is celebrated annually on 14 September.
+• Hindi Diwas is celebrated annually in India on 14 September.

 • It commemorates the adoption of Hindi as the official language of India.